Airbus jet re-launch heralds busy aerospace show

 SALES DRIVE

-Executives from across the world suspended preparations for the show to watch the World Cup Final, some of them puzzled by 90 minutes of uncompromising deadlock.
+Executives from across the world suspended preparations for the show to watch the World Cup final on Sunday, some of them puzzled by 90 minutes of uncompromising deadlock.
 But their own week-long contest starting on Monday was likely to be full of fireworks.

 After an intense sales drive in recent weeks, Airbus is expected to outpace its U.S. rival by about two to one at the air show - but not without losing a shoot-out on prices.